Thomascountz/petri_dish/README.md

 ## Introduction

-Welcome to Petri Dish, a Ruby library designed to provide an easy-to-use interface for implementing evolutionary algorithms.
-Petri Dish is a flexible library that allows you to configure and run your own evolutionary algorithms by simply providing your own genetic material, fitness function, and other parameters.
-This library is perfect for both beginners who are just starting to learn about evolutionary algorithms, and experts who want to experiment with different configurations and parameters.
+Welcome to Petri Dish, a Ruby library designed to provide a flexible interface for implementing evolutionary algorithms.
+Petri Dish allows you to configure and run your own evolutionary algorithms by providing configurations for genetic material, fitness function, and other parameters.
+This library is aimed at experimenting with various configurations of evolutionary algorithms and is not meant for production.

 ## Overview of Evolutionary Algorithms

 Evolutionary algorithms are a class of optimization algorithms that are inspired by the process of natural evolution.
-They work by maintaining a population of candidate solutions for the problem at hand and iteratively improving that population by applying operations that mimic natural evolution, such as mutation, crossover (or recombination), and selection.
+They work by maintaining a population of candidate solutions for a specific problem and iteratively evolving that population by applying operations that mimic natural evolution, such as mutation, crossover (or recombination), and selection.

-The basic steps of an evolutionary algorithm are as follows:
+The high-level steps of an evolutionary algorithm are:

 1. **Initialization**: Begin with a population of randomly generated individuals.
 2. **Evaluation**: Compute the fitness of each individual in the population.